mrcehlo/web_chat_api/README.md

 # web_chat_api
-Documentation of the API used by web_chat and web_chat_bootstrap
+Documentation of the API used by web_chat and web_chat_bootstrap See the live version directly from this repo here: https://mrcehlo.github.io/web_chat_api/

 ## Swagger
 *Swagger* offers a set of tools to help developing powerful documentation of APIs and others.